inmzhang/blog/posts/2023-11-26-About-The-Blog.md

 generator codebase is pretty small.
 I can read through the source code easilly and make whatever changes I want at ease.

+Here are the things I changed for the blog:
-I cut off most unrelevant informations from it, e.g. the feed and metas in the headers.
+- Cut off most unrelevant informations from it, e.g. the feed and metas in the headers.
-And additionaly, I added [katex](https://katex.org/) for math typesetting support to the code.
-Suprisingly, the version of `highlight.js` it used did not support some common languages like Python.
-I have changed it to incoorperate the most of common language set.
+- Add [katex](https://katex.org/) for math typesetting support to the code.
+- Update the version of `highlight.js` to support the most common set of languages.
+- Change the functionality of _release_ file header.
+Now the posts with `release=false` will only be rendered when the `PREVIEW` env var is on.
+This is for the drafting purpose.
+- Add justfile for building and serving

 That's all for now.
 Here's the blog.
 Fingers crossed I can maintain it!